 The gallery decided to buy and build its own space in Chelsea when its former secondary Manhattan outpost on the Lower East Side closed in 2017 after the building was sold.
 Lehmann says the gallery never considered investing in property anywhere else because it was getting the “foot traffic we wanted” in Chelsea.
 “Some people asked why we didn’t expand our Hong Kong gallery since it’s smaller,” she says.
 “The answer is simply because this is still the global center of the art world.”

-Likewise, Paul Kasmin Gallery will open a fourth location in Chelsea on 10 October at 509 West 27th Street, previously an empty storefront.
+Likewise, Paul Kasmin Gallery will open a fourth location in Chelsea on 10 October at 509 West 27th Street.
 It is a stone’s throw from another Kasmin space on 515 West 27th Street.
 The building, which was gutted and redesigned by the New York-based architecture firm StudioMDA, will feature a 5,000 sq. ft rooftop sculpture garden visible from the High Line park as well as ample natural light inside thanks to 28 skylights.

 The expansion “allowed us to envision what we wanted in a purpose-built space rather than a renovated or rebuilt unit—we have great spaces but this is the next level”, says Nick Olney, the director of the gallery.
 He adds that, over the years, "the northern side of Chelsea—particularly 27th Street—has become more and more the centre of Chelsea”.